 Compliance Team: BEAM employs contractors with expertise in accounting, audit principles, Uniform Guidance, and federal grant funding to form a Compliance Team.
 This team conducts thorough reviews to ensure that subgrantees comply with both financial and programmatic requirements.
-Upon completion of a Major Milestone the Compliance Team will perform a review to ensure that the evidence provided by subgrantees successfully demonstrate completion of the Major Milestone.

 Technical Field Auditors: Contractors with technical experience in broadband deployment serve as Technical Field Auditors.
 They conduct technical reviews of project progress, perform field audits, and conduct comparative and technical analysis to ensure that projects adhere to the terms stipulated in Grant Agreements.
 This technical oversight helps ensure the quality and effectiveness of broadband deployment.